rust-basel/fullstack-rust-workshop/src/displaying_a_list.md

 ```

 Note: Do not use `permissive` in production - but choose a cors policy, that fits your setting in production.

+### CSS hot-reloading
+You might have noticed so far that you had to refresh or recompile for tailwind classes to refresh on the screen.
+For proper hot reloading, you need the line

+`const _STYLE: &str = manganis::mg!(file("public/tailwind.css"));`

+in the frontend main, as well as an explicit Dioxus.toml
+(so far we have worked with implicit defaults, such as the style property).
+The `style` property has to be set to `[]` for manganis to work.

+It is a good indicator of how mature a frontend framework is in 2024, if it provides reliable tailwind hot reloading support
+out of the box or with a plugin or two.
+Dioxus is surprisingly far, but the reloading is not fully reliable yet.